 “Internal” – an estimation model where the autocorrelation parameter is estimated as a fixed effect.
 This scenario will likely result in biased estimates of autocorrelation, given that SS implements “penalized likelihood” estimation rather than true “mixed-effect” estimation (Thorson and Minto, 2015).
 Previous research demonstrates that penalized likelihood estimation results in negative bias when estimating the variation in the recruitment deviations (σr, Thorson et al., 2014).
 However, its performance when estimating the magnitude of ρ has not been previously explored.

 “External” – an estimation model where the autocorrelation parameter is estimated externally to SS.
-This involves extracting estimates of recruitment deviations from the “Internal” estimation model, and then estimating the sampling autocorrelation of these estimates using the acf function in R (R Core Development Team 2015).
+This involves extracting estimates of recruitment deviations from the “Zero” estimation model, and then estimating the first-order autocorrelation of these estimates using the acf function in R (R Core Development Team 2015).
 This level of autocorrelation is then set as a fixed value in SS, and SS is run a second time to estimate other parameters for a given data set.
-This estimation model will likely have different estimation performance than the “internal” estimation model, given that sample- and population-level estimates are often different in mixed-effects models (citation).
+This estimation model will likely have different estimation performance than the “internal” estimation model, given that sample- and population-level estimates are often different in maximum likelihood estimates of mixed-effects models (citation).

 In each scenario, the marginal log-standard deviation of recruitment σR was fixed at the true value (Table 1).